Back to the blog

 Cons:

-In classical chess, it’s dubious at best.
+In over-the-board chess it’s questionable at best.

 Verdict: Perfect bullet weapon.
 Fast, tricky, and punishing.